jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

 Digital therapeutics are here **today**.
-The FDA has already cleared the first two digital therapeutics to treat or manage substance use disorders.
+The FDA has already cleared the first two digital therapeutics for substance use disorders.
 Our nation's VA Medical Centers are now providing digital therapeutics to treat other mental illnesses.
 And the VA is providing their apps for free to everyone, not just veterans, through their VA mobile health website.
 If you need more care than you are receiving now, seek them out.

 But remember, today's digital therapeutics are still improving.
 As they get smarter through personal sensing, better mental healthcare is within our grasp.
 Smart digital therapeutics can deliver the right treatments, at the right time, every time, and for all of us.